 My article in The Field was one of the toughest pieces I’ve written to date.
 Does an unhealthy thirst for adversarial positions feed conflicts in conservation?

 Pitching the proposal was hard enough.
-Editors commission stuff that keeps their audience coming back for more: to entertain, to reinforce views, to challenge (but not too close to the bone please) and sometimes to provoke.
-It’s a tricky call for media editors – whether pursuing ratings to fill the ‘warm-bath hour‘ or selling magazines to partisan readers – all to stay ahead of the competition.
+Editors commission stuff that keeps their audience coming back for more.
+Whether to entertain, to reinforce views, to challenge (but not too close to the bone, please) or to provoke.
+It’s a tricky call for media editors.
+Whether to pursue popular ratings to fill the ‘warm-bath hour‘ or flog magazines to partisan readers – all to stay ahead of the competition.

-Rather than acknowledge the various human interests, we seek to be lead by just natural science providing definitive answers to complex and seemingly intractable issues from fracking (gas) to hacking (harriers).
-We take sides to defend our values, rather than weigh up all the evidence to make rational decisions for the wider public benefit.
+Rather than acknowledge the various human interests, we tend to turn towards natural science in providing definitive answers to complex and seemingly intractable issues.
+From fracking (gas) to hacking (harriers), we take sides to defend our values, rather than weigh up all the evidence to make rational decisions for wider public benefits.

 Hold the book!

 The key word in the title of the book I reviewed ‘Conflicts in Conservation: navigating towards solutions‘ is the fourth word.
 It is time to recognise these tensions and channel their energy towards a reconciliation of different interests.
 How brave it would be if we put down our ‘position statements’ to seek unbiased, independent leaders to utilise tools in non-judgemental neutral spaces to enable parties to navigate – informed by natural and social sciences and local knowledge – a way out of these conflicts.

 UPDATE – in memory of Georgina Mace who died this month (Sept 2020) and who wrote the forward to ‘Conflicts in Conservation’.
 A legacy which I aim to continue.